Parodix007/PythonCourse/README.md

     - Arguments;

 - Introduce to OOP and Classes:
-    - Methods and Atributes of class;
+    - Methods and Atributes of a class;
     - Working with Classes;
     - Understand for what we use classes;
     - Inheritances;